adonisjs/v5-docs/content/cookbooks/deployment/heroku.md

 You can now push your code to Heroku by running the `git push heroku master` command.
 Heroku will perform the following steps for you.

 - It will detect your application as a Node.js app and use the `heroku/nodejs` buildpack to build and deploy it.
-- It will detect the `build` script inside the `package.json` file and build your Typescript code to JavaScript. **You must always run the JavaScript code in production**.
+- It will detect the `build` script inside the `package.json` file and build your TypeScript code to JavaScript. **You must always run the JavaScript code in production**.
 - Post-build, it will [prune](https://docs.npmjs.com/cli/v7/commands/npm-prune) the development dependencies.
 - Runs the `release` script defined inside the `Profile.
 - Runs the `web` script defined inside the `Profile.